-If you received dependent care benefits from your employer that you exclude from your income, you must subtract that amount from the dollar limit that applies to you.
-Your reduced dollar limit is figured on lines 20 through 24 of Form 2441 or Schedule 2 (Form 1040A).
-See Employer's Dependent Care Benefits, earlier, for information on excluding these benefits.
+If you received dependent care benefits that you exclude or deduct from your income, you must subtract that amount from the dollar limit that applies to you.
+Your reduced dollar limit is figured on lines 28 through 32 of Form 2441 or lines 22 through 26 of Schedule 2 (Form 1040A).
+See Dependent Care Benefits, earlier, for information on excluding or deducting these benefits.

 Example.
 George is a widower with one child and earns \$24,000 a year.
-He pays work-related expenses of \$1,900 for the care of his 4-year-old child and qualifies to claim the credit for child and dependent care expenses.
+He pays work-related expenses of \$2,900 for the care of his 4-year-old child and qualifies to claim the credit for child and dependent care expenses.
 His employer pays an additional \$1,000 under a qualified dependent care benefit plan.
 This \$1,000 is excluded from George's income.

-Although the dollar limit for his work-related expenses is \$2,400 (one qualifying person), George figures his credit on only \$1,400 of the \$1,900 work-related expenses he paid.
+Although the dollar limit for his work-related expenses is \$3,000 (one qualifying person), George figures his credit on only \$2,000 of the \$2,900 work-related expenses he paid.
 This is because his dollar limit is reduced as shown next.